Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Abstract

 \section{Abstract}

-We study online multiple testing with feedback, where decisions are made sequentially and the true state of the hypothesis is revealed after the decision has been made, either instantly or with a delay.
-We propose GAIF, a feedback-enhanced generalized alpha-investing framework that dynamically adjusts thresholds using revealed outcomes, ensuring finite-sample false discovery rate (FDR)/marginal FDR control.
-Extending GAIF to online conformal testing, we construct independent conformal $p$-values and introduce a feedback-driven model selection criterion to identify the best model/score, thereby improving statistical power.
-We demonstrate the effectiveness of our methods through numerical simulations and real-data applications.
+This work studies online multiple testing with feedback, where decisions are made sequentially, and the true state of the hypothesis is revealed after decisions are made, either instantly or with a delay, {and under either full or bandit feedback}.
+We propose Generalized alpha-investing with feedback (GAIF) along with its adaptive variants, a feedback-enhanced framework that dynamically adjusts thresholds using revealed outcomes, ensuring finite-sample false discovery rate (FDR)/marginal FDR (mFDR) control. {We further extend GAIF to online conformal testing by constructing valid conformal $p$-values and developing feedback-enhanced testing rules with finite-sample mFDR control.
+We also propose a feedback-driven score selection criterion to adaptively choose the candidate score that is most effective for the testing procedure, together with a theoretical analysis of its optimality.} Numerical simulations and real-data applications demonstrate the effectiveness of our methods.